kiwidude68/calibre_plugins/CONTRIBUTING.md

 - The goal is to be able to have an archive of plugin zips available for people trawling for previous versions of a plugin.
 - GitHub Release pages will meet that need.
 - The Releases page includes a search capability which is useful given the range of plugin releases in the same repo.
-- We cannot use a simple "vA.B.C" tag, instead it must be prefixed with the plugin name e.g. "extract_isbn-v1.2.3"
+- We cannot use a simple `vA.B.C` tag, instead it must be prefixed with the plugin name e.g. `extract_isbn-v1.2.3`
 - Using the GitHub API to automate creating of the release and uploading of the zip file from your machine
     - https://docs.github.com/en/rest/releases/releases#create-a-release
     - https://docs.github.com/en/rest/releases/assets#upload-a-release-asset
 - Everything is auto-generated
     - It reads the plugin name and version from `__init__.py`
     - The release description which is extracted from the `CHANGELOG.md` for the section matching this version.
-    - So please keep `CHANGELOG.md` updated confirming to the required standards, more info below!
+    - So please keep `CHANGELOG.md` updated confirming to the required standards above.
 - Requires a GitHub API key to be able to upload (and an authorised collaborator for this repo!)
     - https://github.com/settings/profile
     - **Developer settings -> Personal Access tokens -> Generate New Token**